Crisis response webinar: what makes an effective crisis response - insights from a literature scan

 9am Wednesday 24 September

-Join us for an upcoming webinar exploring effective crisis response models.
-The session will include findings from our recent Crisis Response literature scan and will feature speakers showcasing examples of crisis response in practice, including in peer-led services and co-response teams.
+Join us for an upcoming webinar exploring effective crisis response models based on our recently released Crisis response literature scan.
+The session will provide an overview of the literature scan and feature speakers showcasing examples of crisis response in practice, including in peer-led services and co-response teams.
 Register now

 The webinar will explore key principles for an effective crisis response system, including the benefits of national coordination, standards, and infrastructure, alongside the impact of kaupapa Māori and peer-led initiatives in Aotearoa.

-This webinar forms part of the ongoing Te Hiringa Mahara – Mental Health and Wellbeing Commission programme of work examining effective crisis response systems, which will inform our upcoming monitoring report, and expect to inform future service design and improvements.
+This webinar forms part of the ongoing Te Hiringa Mahara – Mental Health and Wellbeing Commission programme of work examining effective crisis response systems, which will inform our upcoming monitoring report scheduled for publication in November 2025, and we expect to inform future service design and improvements.

 Our panelists are: